naiquevin/blog-src/content/recurring-checklists-org-mode.md

 As I began writing this article, I thought about the reasons behind such a preference, but that part itself got so big that I felt it deserves to be a separate post.
-It's sitting in my drafts folder now and I hope to publish it soon.
+It's sitting in my drafts folder now and I hope to publish<a id="footnote-2-ref" href="#footnote-2"><sup>2</sup></a> it soon.
 Today, I'll stick to how I manage such recurring checklists in emacs using org mode thanks to a hidden gem from the org-contrib package.

 Now org mode supports checklists out of the box.
 You just have to create a [plain list](https://orgmode.org/manual/Plain-Lists.html)